OdessaR/OdessaR.github.io/content/posts/DDIA_Chapter2_A.md

 	- The **problem** was that they made the code for querying and updating the database complicated and inflexible.
 Changing access path means a lot of changes for handwritten database query code and rewriting to handle the new access path.
 It was difficult to make changes to an application's data model.
 - The relational model
 	- A relation is simply a collection of tuples.
-	- Query optimizer automatically decides the "access path" (which parts of the query to execute in which order and which indexes to use)
+	- Query optimiser automatically decides the "access path" (which parts of the query to execute in which order and which indexes to use)
 	- Much easier to add new features to applications
-- Comparison to ducument databases
+- Comparison to document databases
-	- Relational and document databases are not fundamentally different, the related item is referenced by a unique identifier, which is called a *foreign key* inthe relational model, and *document reference* in the document model.
+	- Relational and document databases are not fundamentally different, the related item is referenced by a unique identifier, which is called a *foreign key* in the relational model, and *document reference* in the document model.
 (Conclusion: document db is following the old path of CODASYL)
 ##### Relational vs Document databases today

 \* Here only the differences in the data model is discussed.